david-rodriguez-IL/csharp-interview-daterange/README.md

 * If `dateRange1` and `dateRange2` do not overlap, a `DateRangeDoesNotOverlap` exception is returned
   * If this is the case, the exception has a user-friendly message

 Your goal is to make the unit tests pass and for the behavior of Overlapper.FindOverlap to be correct according to the specification.
+You _may_ need to correct bugs.